darekaze/learnmine/README.md

-# learnmining
+# learnmine

 My notebooks history when doing data mining and machine learning..

-Please install Anaconda to run
+Feel free to fork.
+You need to install Anaconda and install some packages to run those notebooks